 Penal Code 407 defines an unlawful assembly; Penal Code 408 makes this offense a misdemeanor.10

-Codified in Penal Code 409 PC & Penal Code 416 PC, “refusal to disperse” is when a person refuses to leave the scene of a riot or unlawful assembly, even after being ordered to do so by law enforcement.
-A person who refuses to disperse--and who remains and urges on potential rioters--could be charged under Penal Code 404.6 and 409 & 416.
+Codified in Penal Code 409 PC & Penal Code 416 PC, “refusal to disperse” is when you refuse to leave the scene of a riot or unlawful assembly, even after being ordered to do so by law enforcement.
+Refusing to disperse and urging on potential rioters violates Penal Code 404.6 and 409 & 416.

 If your case is in Nevada, please see our article on the crime of inciting a breach of the peace (Nev.
 Rev. Stat.
 203.030).
 Or if your case is in Colorado, please see our article on the crime of inciting a riot (CRS 18-9-102).